Floor marking tape: Building evacuation

 Starting in 2009, the International Fire Code required structures over 75 ft to have exit paths and stairway steps marked by a luminous path to guide people evacuating to the exit.
 A way of satisfying this requirement is photoluminescent tape, which glows in darkness without any external power source.
 The IFC also requires that obstacles that are within 6.5 ft of the floor surface be marked with luminescent striped tape, with an alternating striped pattern of luminous material and non-luminous black.

+NFPA 101 also requires egress signage to be provided in most occupancies--including, but not limited to, assembly, educational, hotels, mercantile, and business--on exits other than main exterior doors that are not obvious and identifiable as exits.
+These markings need to be visible from any direction of the exit access and are required to be internally or externally illuminated.
+The illumination of the exit markings needs to be confirmed via a visual inspection at intervals not exceeding 30 days.
+If the occupancy is also required to have emergency lighting, these illuminated exit signs need to be provided with emergency power.
+The same methods of testing the emergency lighting can be used for testing the exit marking illumination emergency power as well.

 OSHA regulations

-OSHA does not have a specific standard for floor marking.
+OSHA does not have a specific standard for floor marking regarding color or design.
 However other rules and policy interpretations has provided some guidelines.

-1910.175(a) requires when mechanical handling equipment, such as forklifts and Powered industrial trucks are used, that permeant aisles and passageways must be marked.
-In 1972, OSHA clarified that it considers 'appropriately marked' to mean a line at least 2 in wide, with the recommendation being a line between 2-6 in wide.
+1910.176(a) and 1910.22(b)(2), requires when mechanical handling equipment, such as forklifts and Powered industrial trucks are used, that permanent aisles and passageways must be marked.
+In May 1972, OSHA clarified that it considers 'appropriately marked' to mean a line at least 2 in wide, with the recommendation being a line between 2-6 in wide.
 The agency also indicated that any color could be used and that the line could be continuous or formed by a series of dots, squares, stripes, as long as it was clear it defined an aisle area.
+A 1978 interpretation further clarified that other means of marking an aisle, such as traffic cones or flags, in environments where painted lines were impractical, was also acceptable.